Satellite radio: Canada

 XM satellite radio was launched in Canada on November 29, 2005.
 Sirius followed two days later on December 1, 2005.
-Sirius Canada and XM Radio Canada announced their merger into Sirius XM Canada on November 24, 2010.
+Sirius Canada and XM Radio Canada announced their merger into SiriusXM Canada on November 24, 2010.
 It was approved by the Canadian Radio-television and Telecommunications Commission on April 12, 2011.

 System design

 Satellite radio uses the 2.3 GHz S band in North America for nationwide digital radio broadcasting.
 MobaHO! operated at 2.6 GHz.
 In other parts of the world, satellite radio uses part of the 1.4 GHz L band allocated for DAB.

 Satellite radio subscribers purchase a receiver and pay a monthly subscription fee to listen to programming.
 They can listen through built-in or portable receivers in automobiles; in the home and office with a portable or tabletop receiver equipped to connect the receiver to a stereo system; or on the Internet.
 Reception is activated by obtaining the radio's unique ID and giving this to the service provider.

 Ground stations transmit signals to the satellites which are 35,786 kilometers (22,236 miles) above the Equator in geostationary orbits.
 The satellites send the signals back down to radio receivers in cars and homes.
 This signal contains scrambled broadcasts, along with meta data about each specific broadcast.
 The signals are unscrambled by the radio receiver modules, which display the broadcast information.
-In urban areas, ground repeaters enable signals to be available even if the satellite signal is blocked.
+In urban areas, ground repeaters enable signals to be available even if the satellite signal is blocked (such as by dense structures, tall buildings, bridges, etc.).
 The technology allows for nationwide broadcasting, so that, for instance US listeners can hear the same stations anywhere in the country.

 Content, availability and market penetration

 Satellite radio in the US offers commercial-free music stations, as well as news, sports, and talk, some of which include commercials.
 In 2004, satellite radio companies in the United States began providing background music to hotels, retail chains, restaurants, airlines and other businesses.
 On April 30, 2013, SiriusXM CEO Jim Meyer stated that the company would be pursuing opportunities over the next few years to provide in-car services through their existing satellites, including telematics (automated security and safety, such as stolen vehicle tracking and roadside assistance) and entertainment (such as weather and gas prices).

 As of December 2020, SiriusXM had 34.7 million subscribers.
 This was primarily due to the company's partnerships with automakers and car dealers.
 Roughly 60% of new cars sold come equipped with SiriusXM, and just under half of those units gain paid subscriptions.
 The company has long-term deals with General Motors, Ford, Toyota, Kia, Bentley, BMW, Volkswagen, Nissan, Hyundai and Mitsubishi.
 The presence of Howard Stern, whose show attracts over 12 million listeners per week, has also been a factor in the company's steady growth.
-As of 2013, the main competition to satellite radio is streaming Internet services, such as Pandora and Spotify, as well as FM and AM Radio.
+As of 2013, the main competition to satellite radio is streaming Internet services, such as Pandora (which SiriusXM now owns) and Spotify, as well as FM and AM Radio.